hasibulhasan1542/Obsidian/Bangladesh/45 BCS.md

 Social unrest in Bangladesh is a critical warning sign of underlying systemic problems, not merely a law-and-order issue.
 It stems from a potent mix of economic disparity, political frustration, and a perceived lack of justice.
 A sustainable solution does not lie in suppression but in a sincere and comprehensive effort to build a more inclusive, just, and democratic society.
 By addressing the root causes through good governance, economic equity, and the strengthening of the rule of law, Bangladesh can transform the energy of dissent into a constructive force for positive national development and ensure long-term stability.

 ***
-Of course.
-Here are detailed answers for questions 6, 7, and 8, each structured with an introduction and conclusion for a 20-mark assessment.

-***

 ### **Answer to Question 6**

 **Question:** Analyze the nature and crisis of the conversion of agricultural land in Bangladesh to non-agricultural uses.
 Discuss the ways to overcome this crisis.
 (Marks: 20)